rrwick/Addivox-build/README.md

 ./build_windows.sh --install
 ```

-The script builds full and demo variants of the x64 Release standalone, VST3,
-and CLAP targets, then creates versioned distribution ZIP files.
-It locates
-MSBuild through Visual Studio's `vswhere.exe`; set `PLATFORM_TOOLSET` to override
-the default `v145` toolset.
+The script builds full and demo variants of the x64 Release standalone, VST3, and CLAP targets, then creates versioned distribution ZIP files.
+It locates MSBuild through Visual Studio's `vswhere.exe`.
+Set `PLATFORM_TOOLSET` to override the default `v145` toolset.
+This private release script passes `/p:PlatformToolset=...` to MSBuild, so that value overrides the public `../Addivox/Addivox/projects/*.vcxproj` files, which currently default to `v143` for broader Visual Studio 2022 compatibility.

 Main outputs: